 Now let’s begin

 Grasp everything together and begin kneading the dough until your hand is clean, your bowl is clean and the dough has a smooth surface.
 Then keep kneading for another 10 minutes.
-Cover with a wet cloth and reset for around 30 minutes.
+Cover with a wet cloth and rest for around 30 minutes.
 After that, the dough will become slightly softer.

 Transfer the dough to a floured operating board, should be large enough in picture 1.
 Roll it into a thick wrapper firstly as picture 2.